 Learn how software monetization drives success and what elements are included in the platform.

 - Embracing new business models.
 As SaaS and IoT implementations continue to rapidly expand, suppliers require the flexibility to implement new business models.
-A software monetization platform, unlike a basic licensing solution, supports multiple licensing models in a single software licensing system, so suppliers can quickly adapt as their markets change.
+A software monetization platform, unlike a basic licensing process, supports multiple licensing models in a single software licensing solution, so suppliers can quickly adapt as their markets change.

 - Maximizing revenue.
 With software monetization there’s more to revenue than the initial sale.
-New licensing models such as subscription or usage based can be offered, providing ongoing revenue streams.
-This also gives customers more licensing choices.
+New types of licensing models, such as subscription or usage-based can be offered, providing ongoing revenue streams.
+This also gives customers more choice as to how they consume software.
 A software monetization platform enables these innovative business models while controlling access to software, ensuring only eligible customers have access.

 - Streamlining back-office processes.
-A back-office licensing system manages several tasks including electronic software delivery, license and entitlement management, provisioning and creating product packaging and upgrade paths.
+A back-office software licensing service manages several tasks including electronic software delivery, license and entitlement management, provisioning and creating product packaging and upgrade paths.
 A software monetization platform automates these processes, cutting distribution costs, making sure customers receive what they’re entitled to and protecting software IP.

 - Innovating quickly and effectively.
 Insights gained from customers through software usage tracking is one of the key benefits of a software monetization system.
 Understanding which features customers are using is valuable input for future development planning.
 It also helps simplify software product packaging, aligning pricing with customer value and enabling the creation of new offerings to meet changing market needs.